Puberty & Sexual Development

-While the foundation for a person’s sexual development and sexual health starts at birth and continues throughout childhood, there are many changes—sexual, physical, emotional, social and developmental—that occur at the beginning of puberty and throughout the teen years.
+The basis or foundation for a person’s sexual development and sexual health starts at birth and continues throughout childhood.
+However, many changes—sexual, physical, emotional, social and developmental—that start at puberty and continue through the teen years.

-By informing yourself about the changes to expect during puberty and adolescence, you’ll be better prepared to talk to your child about the changes they will experience, ensure they understand that they are normal and healthy, and answer questions they have openly, honestly and correctly.
+By learning about the changes to expect during puberty and the teen years, you’ll be better prepared to talk to your child about the changes they’ll go through, make sure they understand that the changes are normal and healthy, and answer questions they have openly, honestly and correctly.

-The information below will outline some information on puberty, menstruation and human sexual response.
+The information below outlines some information on puberty, menstruation and human sexual response.

 Puberty is the time where sexual organs mature and having a baby becomes possible.
-Puberty, and the changes involved, happen at different times for different people.
+Puberty, and the changes involved, happens at different times for different people.
 Females tend to go through puberty earlier than males.
-Females may experience puberty changes between the ages of 8 and 16, while males will go through it sometime between the ages of 12 and 18.
-Every person is different, and puberty can happen earlier or later.
-It may be a fast process for some people, and a very gradual one for others.
-Overall, puberty usually lasts 3 or 4 years.
-For information on the emotional, social and developmental changes your child will experience, click here.
+While it can happen earlier or later:

 Here are some physical and sexual changes your child can expect.
 Give your child the facts about their body and an understanding of puberty—this will help them to understand that these changes are normal and healthy before it happens.

 Both Females and Males

 - they will start growing taller and will gain weight (both fat and muscle)

 - Their skin will start making more oil and acne on their face, upper back and/or chest.

 - they will grow hair on their legs, underarms and pubic area, and this will continue to grow thicker and darker during puberty

 - they will start to sweat more and may need to start using antiperspirant/deodorant

 - they will have a new desire for sexual experiences which are brought on by changes in hormones.